The list of global sanctions on Russia for the war in Ukraine - KESQ

 The list of global sanctions on Russia for the war in Ukraine

-By Michelle Toh, Junko Ogura, Hira Humayun, Caitlin McGee, Isaac Yee, Eric Cheung, Sam Fossum and Niamh Kennedy, CNN Business
+By Michelle Toh, Junko Ogura, Hira Humayun, Isaac Yee, Eric Cheung, Sam Fossum and Ramishah Maruf, CNN

 Countries around the world are imposing fresh sanctions against Russia over its invasion of Ukraine.

-The European Union, Japan, Australia, New Zealand and Taiwan all hit Moscow with new injunctions on Friday, condemning the military incursion that unfolded over the past 24 hours.
+The United States, the European Union, the United Kingdom and Canada banned certain Russian banks from SWIFT on Saturday, the high security network that facilitates payments among 11,000 financial institutions in 200 countries.
+Earlier in the week, Germany halted certification of the Nord Stream 2 gas pipeline following Moscow’s actions.

-On Thursday, the United States and United Kingdom also unveiled more measures against Russia as both nations’ leaders condemned the actions of Russian President Vladimir Putin.
+The European Union, United States, United Kingdom, Japan, Switzerland, Australia and Taiwan all hit Moscow with new injunctions over the weekend, condemning the military incursion that unfolded over the past 24 hours.

-Russia is already in some ways paying a price for its aggression, with the country’s stocks and currency tanking this week after Putin’s earlier decision to order troops into eastern Ukraine.
+Russia is already paying a price for its aggression.
+The country’s stocks and currency tanked last week after Putin’s ordered troops into eastern Ukraine.
+Russia’s stock market was closed Monday.

-On Thursday, Russia’s main MOEX index closed down 33%, while the ruble sank to a record low, down 7% against the US dollar.
-It rebounded on Friday, trading at 84.7 versus the US dollar.
+The Ruble hit record lows Monday, sliding as much as 30% against the dollar, while the Russian central bank more than doubled interest rates to 20%.

-Ukraine is also urging the West to ban Russia from SWIFT, the high security network that facilitates payments among 11,000 financial institutions in 200 countries.
-And earlier in the week, Germany halted certification of the Nord Stream 2 gas pipeline following Moscow’s actions.
+Putin is “indifferent” to Western sanctions against him, his spokesperson Dmitry Peskov said Monday, as he has no assets abroad.

 Here’s a look at the latest major sanctions.